andtem2000/Neonatal_seizure_detection_dl_algorithm/README.md

 ---
 ## 1. Introduction

-This repository contains instructions for use and code for running a neonatal seizure detection deep learning algorithm using EEG signals as input.
+This repository contains instructions for running a neonatal seizure detection deep learning algorithm using EEG signals as input.

 <br /> It is based on the published paper [1] -link.